duleorlovic/blog/_posts/2015-09-31-jekyll-tips-for-github-pages.markdown

 `{ { site }}` is `Jekyll::Drops::SiteDrop` class and contains
 * `site.posts` array of all posts objects `Jekyll::Document collection=post`
+  they are descending order.
+To access most recent you can use loop `{% for post in site.posts limit: 3 %}` or assign `{% assign post = site.posts.first %}`
 * `site.pages` array of all pages `Jekyll::Page`